top of page

 Looking ahead, I believe I have a long career in front of me and I can only hope each step of the way to get sharper as both writer and director.
 My philosophy toward personal and professional growth at the moment is not setting out to change who I am or what I’m doing—because I thank God for who I am right now and how far I’ve come—but really, I hope I continue to be like the boy in Mrs. Fisher’s classroom: a kid with a precocious sense of humor and a keen observer of people.
 If I continue to go through life like him, I think it’ll all work out just fine.

-To get in touch with Peter, send an email to peterfentonwriting@gmail.com
+To get in touch with me, send an email to peterfentonwriting@gmail.com

-Please note this website uses affiliate marketing links, in which Peter will receive a small financial benefit for clicking them and/or purchasing a product.
+Please note this website may use affiliate marketing links, in which I will receive a small financial benefit for clicking them and/or purchasing a product.
 No additional fee is transferred to the consumer.

 bottom of page